X16Community/x16-docs/X16 Reference - Appendix B - WDC65C02 Processor.md

 Flags Affected: CNVZ

-Add provided value to the A (accumlator) register.
+Add provided value to the A (accumulator) register.
 There is no way to add without a carry.
 Results depend on wether decimal mode is enabled.

 ### AND